LorenaPoenaru/anomaly_detection/README.md

 # Is Your Anomaly Detector Ready for Change?
 Adapting AIOps Solutions to the Real World

-This repo includes signal reconstruction models and retraining twchniques for univariate time series data.
+This repo includes signal reconstruction models and retraining techniques for univariate time series data.
 Our work attempts to investigate the most applicable maintanance approach for various kinds of signal reconstruction models on online streaming data.